Tax Outturn Data

 Notes on Historical Data

 The "Monthly history" spreadsheet includes tax receipts and revenue from July 1990 and July 1993 respectively.
-Tax outturns have been archived in 10-year segments, where possible, for those requiring extensive monthly series.
+Note that receipts and revenue are now displayed on one tab each.
+Previously, they were archived in 10 year segments.

-Each worksheet contain up to five sections.
-The first section displays monthly cash receipts/accrual revenue of tax types in the standard order.
+Each worksheet tab contains up to four sections.
+The first section displays monthly cash receipts/accrual revenue by tax type.
 We have omitted some very minor taxes.

 The second section consists of aggregates: individuals, corporates (net company, foreign-source dividends, non-resident withholding), net GST.